Requesting Corrections to Veterans Military Records From the BCMR or DRB

 Basically, BCMRs can do anything to alter your records except overturn a general courts-martial conviction.

-Send your application, and all supporting documentation, to the BCMR for your branch of the service.
+You can also send your application and all supporting documentation by mail to the BCMR for your branch of military service; the addresses follow.

 Army